AcademySoftwareFoundation/EncodingGuidelines/enctests/HDR_Encoding.md

 ## HLG

 [HLG](https://en.wikipedia.org/wiki/Hybrid_log%E2%80%93gamma) encoding, developed by NHK and the BBC.
-Its designed to be backwards compatible with the EOTF to SDR but with an exension for higher intensities.
+Its designed to be backwards compatible with the EOTF to SDR but with an extension for higher intensities.
 It has a more limited maximum peak brightness of 5000 nits rather than 10000 nits for PQ.

 It is also designed to adapt to the surrounding room light levels, unlike PQ which is fixed.
 The downside is that this adaption could affect the media in unexpected ways.